SoniaAkterown/DIU_AI_Hackathon-ClusterBrain/README.md

 * **macOS XGBoost Threading Crash:** If the API crashes when predicting on macOS, do not worry. `app.py` already includes `os.environ['KMP_DUPLICATE_LIB_OK'] = 'True'` and `OMP_NUM_THREADS = '1'` at the very top of the file to bypass Apple's threading conflicts with OpenMP.
 Do not remove these lines.
 * **PyTorch Security Warnings:** The autoencoder is saved as a TorchScript archive and is loaded securely using `torch.jit.load()`.
 * **Feature Names Mismatch:** All endpoints utilize a dynamic `align_features(df, model)` helper function in `app.py` to guarantee that frontend payloads precisely match the columns expected by Scikit-Learn and XGBoost.

----

-*Developed for the DIU AI Innovation Hackathon.
-"Simulate, don't buy."*